LibruaryNFT/TopShotTrainingCamp/README.md

  - .\venv\Scripts\activate

+Same Play Metadata as TopShot
 - python ./topshot/tools/create_plays.py

+Empty Play Metadata
 - python ./topshot/tools/create_plays_minimal.py

 4. Add plays to sets.
+This is the exact mapping found on TopShot.
 Takes about 5 minutes.
+The script to generate the json that is used(play_metadata.json) is found in /topshot/tools/fetch_plays.py.

 - python ./topshot/tools/add_plays_to_sets.py